Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Main Results: Tree networks

 \end{enumeratea}

-\end{theorem} The next result derives explicit properties of the limiting Page-rank distribution for the specific models considered in this paper.
+\end{theorem} The next result derives explicit properties of the limiting PageRank distribution for the specific models considered in this paper.
 We first need some notation.
 Fix damping factor $c\in (0,1)$ and define the matrix

+{\cg Recall the definition of the matrix $\vM$ in \eqref{eqn:matrix-def} and the discussion below this equation describing the interpretation of $\vM$ as the mean matrix of the associated multi-type branching process run for a random exponential rate two time.
+In the proofs below, the matrix $\vM^{\sss(c)}$ will have a similiar interpretation, but now for a percolated version of the branching process (see Def. \ref{def:perc-bp})}

-The next result quantifies tail asymptotics, expectations and some laws of large numbers associated with the limiting Page-rank distribution in Theorem \ref{thm:page-rank}.
+The next result quantifies tail asymptotics, expectations and some laws of large numbers associated with the limiting PageRank distribution in Theorem \ref{thm:page-rank}.

 \begin{theorem} Consider the setting of Theorem \ref{thm:page-rank}.
 Let $\lambda_c$ denote the Perron-Frobenius eigen-value of the matrix $\vM^{\sss(c)}$ defined in \eqref{eqn:matrix-mc-def}.
-Then: \begin{enumeratea} \item There exist finite constants $0< B_1\le B_2< \infty$ such that for all $a\in [K]$, the limiting Page-rank distribution of vertices of type $a$, i.e. the distribution of $\cR_{\emptyset, c}$ under $\pr_a$, satisfies:
+Then: \begin{enumeratea} \item There exist finite constants $0< B_1\le B_2< \infty$ such that for all $a\in [K]$, the limiting PageRank distribution of vertices of type $a$, i.e. the distribution of $\cR_{\emptyset, c}$ under $\pr_a$, satisfies:

 \item Further for any $a\in [K]$ and $n\geq 1$ define the strings of attributes of length $n+1$ starting with type $a$ attribute:

 Then,